CommonAccord/Cmacc-Org/Doc/G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md

 Risk.TemplateProviderDisclaimer.1.sec=these terms are based on a template that has been provided for public use

-Risk.TemplateProviderDisclaimer.2.sec=each party and its heirs, successors and assigns, irrevocably covenants and agrees not to assert or bring any suit, claim, demand or challenge against the providers of such template, their parents, affiliates, related companies, officers, directors, employees, agents, representatives, partners, service providers and licensors (the “{_Template_Provider_Entities.Target}”) in connection with these terms
+Risk.TemplateProviderDisclaimer.2.sec=each party and its heirs, successors and assigns, irrevocably covenants and agrees not to assert or bring any suit, claim, demand or challenge against the providers of such template, their parents, affiliates, related companies, officers, directors, employees, agents, representatives, partners, service providers and licensors (the “{_Template_Provider_Entities}”) in connection with these terms

 Risk.TemplateProviderDisclaimer.3.sec=the availability of these terms shall not be construed as legal advice for any particular facts or circumstances and are not meant to replace consulting competent counsel who is aware of your specific facts and circumstances and those of {_Creator}